Making Sense of NVQ Assessor Job Vacancies

 After checking you have the essentials, you’ll then want to move onto the list of ‘desirable’ qualities.
 These are the non-essential parts of a job description that may nevertheless give you the edge on the competition.

 These are things such as additional qualifications, second languages, transport, and previous experience in specific areas.
-The more you can bring to the table, the better.
+Of course the more you can bring to the table, the better.
 But, even if you have very few or even none of the desirable qualities, it is still worth applying if you meet the essential criteria of the job role.
 It never hurts to try!
 You may find you’re exactly what they’re looking for.

 Send out your CV